Three offers 5G home broadband with an average download speed of 150Mbps. Find out how it compares to normal fibre broadband.

 In the UK, Three currently offers a choice of the following 5G home broadband plans:

 • Home BB 24M Unlimited 5G.
-If you sign up to Three’s 5G home broadband on a 24-month contract, you’ll pay £22 per month, with the first 6 months half price.
+If you sign up to Three’s 5G home broadband on a 24-month contract, you’ll pay £19 per month.
 This is available when you order through this link.
 There’s a 30-day money back guarantee on this plan.

 • Home BB 1M Unlimited 5G.
-If you’re looking for more flexibility, you’ll pay £25 per month on a one-month rolling plan.
-This doesn’t come with the 6 months half price offer, but you get the flexibility to change or cancel your plan at anytime.
+If you’re looking for more flexibility, you’ll pay £28 per month on a one-month rolling plan.
+On this plan, you’ll get the flexibility to change or cancel your plan at anytime.

 Both plans will give you unlimited data with average download speeds of about 150Mbps.
 There’s no upfront fee on either plan and you’ll receive the same 5G Hub router from Three.